vibe-stack/vcode/README.md

 # ⚠️ **Important Note**
 >
 > **This project was built in just 72 hours, so expect some rough edges.** There is currently a known issue with `node-pty` in production builds.
 For the best experience, please run the IDE locally by cloning the repository and using `npm run start`.
+Update: production builds should work now, but are quite large (1 GB+).
+Will fix it once the software is stable.

 # vCode IDE